 Arts: Although Iceland has a relatively small population, since the 1980s, contemporary pop and indie culture have been significantly impacted by Icelandic musicians, such as Björk, Slowbow, and the Sugarcubes.
+Musicians regularly perform in bars and cafes throughout Iceland, meaning you might even be able to see a performance for free.
 The following figures are a fun mixture of accomplished Icelandic creatives who have contributed to the Arts through their music or acting.

 Stefan Karl Stefansson (1975-2018)